-The process of documenting the distant future is rooted first in sharing strong personal experiences of place from our past, and second in exploring together to fully share and experience anew the present state of the neighborhoods we call home.
-As we do this, a mashup of personal past and neighborhood present takes shape in the distant future.
-By documenting these futures in narratives, maps, and illustrations we begin to see certain truths.
-Truths not just about what the future will look like, but also the truth thatwe have the ability to achieve great things in our own time and to begin creating these inspiring futures.
+The process of documenting the distant future is rooted first in sharing stories about places from our past, and second in exploring shared space together on walks to experience anew the state of the neighborhoods we call home.
+These two steps create a mashup of personal past and shared present that is linked to place.
+These two points create an arrow pointing in the direction of an idyllic future.
+These futures are then documented in stories, maps, and illustrations that tend to reveal certain truths—not just about what the future could look like—but also that we might just be able to achieve a utopian future in our own lifetimes, if we work for it.

 Why is this important?
 Our neighborhoods are constantly changing, but we don't often think of the long term impact of the choices we're making now.
 Is your neighborhood awesome?
+Is it suffering?
 What choices were made 100 or 300 years ago to make it that way?
+How did the ideologies of those times (colonization, Jim Crow) shape the way we move through the city today?
+In turn, how are the ideologies of today (tech, late capitalism) being passed on in today's rapid redevelopment of our cities?
 Can we build empathy with the unknown residents of our neighborhood in the future?
-By looking far beyond our immediate concerns in the present to a more hopeful distant future, I believe we can boost civic engagement and community ownership over the forces of change that often feel like they are beyond our control.
+By looking far beyond our immediate concerns in the present to a more hopeful distant future, we can boost community ownership of the forces of change that often seem beyond our control.

 If you are interested in bringing a Future Cartographic Society expedition to your community, please contact Erik Moe at email@example.com

 Now available: Created for Future Cartographic Society’s field trips at the 2016 Creative Time Summit, this preview edition of a new chapbook documenting the Oral Histories, Oral Futures project is now available.
 These editions are printed on acid-free paper and saddle-stitched with a cover of textured 80lb paper.